ml4a/ml4a.github.io/_guides/ConvnetRegressor.md

 ---
 ### What is it?

 ConvnetRegressor is an [openFrameworks](http://www.openframeworks.cc) application, part of the [ml4a-ofx collection](https://github.com/ml4a/ml4a-ofx/), which lets you train a neural network to control one or more continuous variables (sliders) with your webcam.
 The app learns a regression to predict the slider values, from a set of example input/output pairs collected via webcam stream.
-It is closely related to [ConvnetClassifier](/guides/ConvnetClassifier), which is the same as ConvnetRegressor, except that it does classification over discrete categories rather than continous variables.
+It is closely related to [ConvnetClassifier](/guides/ConvnetClassifier), which is the same as ConvnetRegressor, except that it does classification over discrete categories rather than continuous variables.

 {% include todo.html note="ableton time trial" %}